2023 WQMA Event Format

 The format (qualifying or heats) of each race event is determined by the season’s published schedule.

 Track records will be open at all events with qualifying format.
-On qualifying days up to five warm up laps will be allowed, along with three laps on the clock.
+On qualifying days warm up laps will not be allowed, all 8 laps will be on the clock.
 Track records will be timed utilizing the WQMA computer scoring system.
 In the event that there is a scoring or timing malfunction while a car is on the track for qualifying that prevents the car from accurately being timed during the prescribed number of laps, the car will be black flagged and brought into the hot chute.
 Timing of other cars in class may continue while timing issue is addressed.
 The car in the hot chute will be released after a minimum of two cars complete qualifying, and at the discretion of the Race Director.
-The car will then be sent out again to start their 5 warm up and 3 laps on the clock
+The car will then be sent out again to start their 8 laps on the clock

 Drivers advancing from one division to another, within the same engine class, may be able to take part in the new division’s point series.
 With regard to points, move ups are: